jwkruisselbrink/sbml-pbk-utils/README.md

 This is a first version in which some rudimentary file and consistency checks are performed.
 The validation report is printed to the console.
 This first version is inspired by the [example](https://synonym.caltech.edu/software/libsbml/5.18.0/docs/formatted/python-api/validate_s_b_m_l_8py-example.html) presented in the libSBML documentation.

-- Every compartment should have a BQM_IS annotation linking associating the compartment with a known compartment of the PBPK ontology.
+- Every compartment should have a BQM_IS annotation linking associating the compartment with a known [compartment](http://purl.obolibrary.org/obo/PBPKO_00446) of the [PBPK ontology](https://github.com/InSilicoVida-Research-Lab/pbpko).
-- Every parameter should have a BQM_IS annotation linking associating the compartment with a known parameter of the PBPK ontology.
+- Every species should have a BQM_IS annotation linking associating the species with a known [output parameter](http://purl.obolibrary.org/obo/PBPKO_00252) of the [PBPK ontology](https://github.com/InSilicoVida-Research-Lab/pbpko).
-- Pyhisical compartments should have a BQB_IS annotation linking associating the compartment with a biological entity (organ, tissue, body fluid) of the UBERON ontology.
+- Every parameter should have a BQM_IS annotation linking associating the parameter with a known [parameter](http://purl.obolibrary.org/obo/PBPKO_00002) of the [PBPK ontology](https://github.com/InSilicoVida-Research-Lab/pbpko).
+- When the parameter is a [biochemical parameter](http://purl.obolibrary.org/obo/PBPKO_00139) or a [physicochemical parameter](http://purl.obolibrary.org/obo/PBPKO_00126), the the parameter should also have a BQB_IS annotation linking the parameter to the chemical for which it applies.

 ## About the development